 Wager succeeded in thwarting the attack.
 It was the first real hint – beyond his bloodlines – that he was destined for an admiralty.
 Indeed he did ascend to the title First Lord of the Admiralty – the political head of the British Royal Navy – from 1733 and 1742.

 Wager began his British naval service in the 1680s.
 He enjoyed a respected career, seeing action in the War of Spanish Succession.
 He was perhaps best known for his confrontation with the Spanish treasure fleet attempting to bring gold from South America to Europe to fund the Franco-Spanish war effort in 1708.
 Wager’s ships thwarted the Spanish vessels, and he became rich in the process.

 Wager was also a regular visitor back to the American colonies in the years before he rose to the peak of his power, often serving in convoys that protected colonial goods on their way to England.

-Yet he never forgot Captain John Hull, who have him his start.
-The two traded letters and gifts until the older man’s death in 1733 while at his 370-acre plantation on Rhode Island’s Conanicut Island.
+Yet he never forgot Captain John Hull, who gave him his start.
+The two traded letters and gifts until the older man died in 1733 at his 370-acre plantation on Rhode Island’s Conanicut Island.

 This story last updated in 2022.